lrthomps/lrthomps.github.io/_posts/2020-09-07-going-jekyll-free-2020.md

 ---
 layout: post
-title:  "Site overhaul to get rid of Jekyll"
+title:  "Site overhaul to get <strike>rid of</strike> Jekyll"
 subtitle: "...and get things working again!"
 tags: ["other"]
 date:   2020-09-07
 summary: If you know html+css, why use a framework?
+Turns out, a few reasons.

 ---